How can we help?

 Overview

-Cordial embraces the developer community and understands the need for having highly scalable industry standard APIs for building transactional messaging applications and for maintaining and managing the bi-directional flow of large amounts of structured and unstructured data.
-With Cordial, you can harness the power and innovations of the platform entirely via APIs or through some combination of APIs and UI interactions.
+Cordial embraces the developer community and understands the need for having highly scalable, industry-standard APIs for building personalized messaging applications and for maintaining and managing the bidirectional flow of large amounts of structured and unstructured data.
+With Cordial, you can harness the power and innovations of the platform entirely via API—or through some combination of API and UI interactions.

-The purpose of this document is to help application designers and developers understand the underlying design of Cordial's data structures and definitions and how best to accomplish common objectives using the API resources.
-This document augments the interactive documentation as a companion resource.
+The purpose of our API docs is to help application designers and developers understand the underlying design of Cordial's data structures and definitions—and how best to accomplish common objectives using our API resources.
+This is a companion resource to our interactive Swagger documentation.

-This document does not address the specific details of using each API in your application, but it does provide some code samples that may be helpful.
-It assumes that the developer already understands coding principles regarding security, encoding and decoding JSON, looping through record sets, error processing and recovery, and general programming standards.
+Our docs don't address the specific details of using each Cordial API in your app, but they do provide useful code samples.
+We assume that developers already understand coding principles regarding security, encoding and decoding JSON, looping through record sets, error processing and recovery, and general programming standards.

 Data structure and organization

-In Cordial, the data structures are referred to as collections.
-Collections exist independent of each other; but through keys or other field associations, they may be logically associated to form a full picture of some current state.
+In Cordial, data structures are referred to as collections.
+Collections exist independent of each other; but through keys or other field associations, they can be logically associated to form a full picture of some current state.
 For example, a contact in the database is defined by an email address that exists in the collection of contacts.
-Attributes that are used to extend a contact's data structure are independently defined and live in a collection of attributes.
-Once attributes are created, they are available to extend the data schema of a given contact by including an array of attribute value pairs using a JSON structure.
+Attributes used to extend a contact's data structure are independently defined and live in a collection of attributes.
+Once attributes are created, they're available to extend the data schema of a given contact by including an array of attribute value pairs using a JSON structure.

-As we go through describing each collection, you will see the various associations emerge as well as the sequence with which we construct data and reference it using the APIs.
+Throughout our docs, you will see various associations emerge as well as the sequence with which we construct data and reference it using APIs.

 Comments